solskensoptimist/3.0/README.md

 #### FYI

-If you experience problem with paths after installment of a module, run 'npm install' so aliases is set.
+If you experience problem with paths after installment of a module, run 'npm install' again so aliases is set.

 To run this during development some small fixes is required in bilprospekt-2.0 backend.
 For now you can simply pull branch '3.0' and do 'npm install' in backend.